-Radon testing is now a requirement for both new HUD multifamily construction as well as refinancing of any HUD/FHA loan.
-There are dozens of very specific requirements to get a radon testing report approved by a HUD lender.
-It is imperative to select the right company to perform the multifamily radon testing and create the required reports.
-This page covers only some of the key testing requirements in effect in 2021.
+Radon testing is now a requirement for new HUD multifamily construction and refinancing of any HUD/FHA loan.
+There are dozens of very specific requirements to get a radon testing report approved by a HUD lender, and it is imperative to select the right company to perform multifamily radon testing and create the required reports.
+This page covers some of the key testing requirements in effect as of 2023.

-In 2013 HUD required radon testing for multifamily properties in zones 1 and 2 from the EPA radon map.
-The updated 2021 HUD multifamily testing requirements now change that to all 3 radon zones.
-States like Texas or Arizona, that were in zone 3 and were most often not tested, now require radon testing going forward.
+In 2013, HUD required radon testing for multifamily properties in zones 1 and 2 of the EPA radon map.
+The updated 2021 and 2023 HUD multifamily testing requirements now require testing for all 3 radon zones.
+States like Texas or Arizona that are in zone 3 that were previously not tested now require radon testing.
 This is a challenge because many of these states do not have sufficient local testing companies to conduct the needed testing.
-That is where Utah Radon Services can help.
-We service 36 states and send our own certified employees to the testing location to make sure the testing is done correctly and to HUD’s high testing standards.
-By using our own employees on-site to perform the testing, instead of contractors commonly used by other testing companies, we can ensure accuracy, professionalism, and the highest quality testing and reporting.
+That is where Utah Radon Services can help!
+We service 36 states and send our own certified employees to the testing location to make sure the test is performed correctly and to HUD’s high testing standards.
+By using our own employees on site to perform the test (instead of contractors commonly used by other testing companies), we can ensure accuracy, professionalism, and the highest quality testing and reporting.

 Don’t leave your multifamily radon testing to the local home inspector or radon mitigator.
-Unless they are experienced in performing this testing, you will likely not get the reports you need.
-We have seen many HUD radon testing projects have to be completely retested by a different company due to problems with the first round.
+Unless they are experienced in radon testing, you are not likely to get the reports you need.
+We have seen many HUD radon testing projects have to be completely retested by a different company due to problems with the first round from an unreliable provider.

 If you have any questions regarding multifamily radon testing or would like to talk to us about testing an upcoming project, please feel free to contact us at 866-476-2773.